shopware/docs/guides/plugins/apps/administration/add-custom-modules.md

 * `name` (required): The technical name of the module.
 This is the name your module is referenced with.
 * `source` (optional): The URL to your app servers endpoint from which the module is served from.
 This can be omitted if you want to define a menu item that should serve as a parent menu item for other app modules.
 * `parent` (optional): The administration navigation id from the menu item that serves as the parrent menu item.
 If omitted your module will be listed under the "My apps" menu entry. **This field will be required in future versions as we are going to remove the "My Apps" menu item**
-* `position` (optional): A numeric index that sets the position of your menu entry regarding to it's sibblings.
+* `position` (optional): A numeric index that sets the position of your menu entry regarding to it's siblings.

 Additionally you can define `label` elements inside of your `module` element, to set up how your module will be displayed in the admin menu.